blitz-js/drafts/architecture.md

 ## 11. Background Processing

-Asynchronous background processing is a very important for anything more than trivial apps.
+Asynchronous background processing is a very important for anything beyond trivial apps.
 If you host a Blitz app on a traditional server, you can do normal Node.js background processing with a library like Bull.
 But for serverless deployments, you need to use a third-party service like CloudAMQP.com.

 We will be exploring ways to make this super easy for serverless environments.

+## 12. Websockets?

+Blitz currently has no plan for integrated websocket support because they aren't well supported in serverless environments and aren't currently supported by Prisma 2.

+The reccomended approach for live updates is to use polling.
+Polling is a first-class Blitz feature.

+Alternatively, you can use a third-party service like Pusher.com for high performance websockets.

-## 12. File Structure
+## 13. File Structure

 The Blitz app file structure is detailed in a separate RFC.
 LINK

-## 13. Routing Conventions
+## 14. Routing Conventions

 Blitz app routing conventions are detailed in a separate RFC.
 LINK.

-## 14. Summary
+## 15. Summary

-Once we have sufficient feedback on this proposal and made any necessary changes, we're ready to dive headlong into development to bring this entire vision to life.
+Once we have sufficient feedback on this proposal and made any necessary changes, we'll dive headlong into development to bring this entire vision to life!

 ### How You Can Help

-1. Contributions of any kind, including code, design, documentation, and translation.
+1. **Contributions of any kind, including code, design, documentation, and translation.**
    1. Join the Blitz Slack group LINK
    2. Find an unclaimed issue that is marked as ready to work on.
 Then comment that you are working on it.
-2. Donation or Sponsorship
+2. **Donation or Sponsorship**
    1. Click the sponsor button at the top of this repo to see the options.